-A brand new net-metering scheme reboots the Greek PV market
+A brand new support scheme is expected to reboot the Greek PV market

 The Greek authorities have introduced legislation to facilitate net metering for solar PV arrays, allowing installations up to 500 kWp.

-The Greek net-metering scheme (decided on December 30th, 2014) is applicable to all solar PV systems that aim for self-consumption, thus expands to both rooftop and ground-mounted systems.
+The Greek net-metering scheme (active as of mid-2015) is applicable to all solar PV systems that aim for self-consumption, thus expands to both rooftop and ground-mounted systems.

 The upper limit for residential net-metering PV installations in Greece’s mainland grid is set at 20 kWp.
 However, in commercial applications where the required load exceeds 20 kWp, the new scheme allows for net-metering for installations that exceed the 20 kWp limit and reach up to half the power consumption of the consumer.
 In this case, net-metering systems can reach up to 500 kWp.

 Moreover, for either governmental or non-governmental not-for-profit organizations (e.g. universities and hospitals), the net-metering law allows for PV installations that cover an organization’s electricity needs fully.
 In this case too, a net-metering PV installation cannot exceed 500 kWp of capacity.

 Regarding Greece’s autonomous electricity grids (e.g. islands that are not interconnected to Greece’s mainland grid) the upper limit for net-metering installations is set at 20 kWp.
 An exemption to this rule is the island of Crete, where consumers can install systems up to 50 kWp.